 Walk Through SCCM ConfigMgr Console Endpoint Manager.
-I created this post for SCCM 2012 but this is useful for SCCM CB as well.
-In case you are a newbie to SCCM and wanted to understand the console then this is the post for you.
+I created this post for SCCM 2012, but this is useful for SCCM CB.
+If you are a newbie to SCCM and want to understand the console, then this is the post for you.
 A quick Walk Through SCCM ConfigMgr Console.

-I have a new blog post about the newest nodes of the SCCM/ConfigMgr console – Beginners Guide Step By Step SCCM Console Nodes Overview (anoopcnair.com)
+I have a new blog post about the latest nodes of the SCCM/ConfigMgr console – Beginners Guide Step By Step SCCM Console Nodes Overview (anoopcnair.com)

 Walk Through SCCM ConfigMgr Console Endpoint Manager

-Connect to New Site (Primary server) – Click on the drop down Arrow near to Home button.
-From the drop down list, you can select “Connect to a New Site” option.
-Through this “You can connect to a primary or secondary site by specifying the FQDN or computer name of the server in that site”.
+Connect to New Site (Primary server) – Click on the drop-down Arrow near to Home button.
+You can select the “Connect to a New Site” option from the drop-down list.
+Through this, “You can connect to a primary or secondary site by specifying the FQDN or computer name of the server in that site.”

 SCCM / ConfigMgr administrative console – Most Commonly Used Terminologies.

 1) Workspace – This is a set of large ‘bars‘ in the bottom left window pane.
-The workspace provides high level features, or topics, that can be accessed to perform duties such as administration of a site, managing software, monitoring a site, and managing assets and compliance data.
+The workspace provides high-level features or topics that can be accessed to perform duties such as site administration, managing software, monitoring a site, and managing assets and compliance data.
 When a workspace is selected, the remainder of the Configuration Manager Console reflects the workspace accessed.
 The default workspace selection can be “Asset and Compliance” SCCM ConfigMgr Console.

 3) Ribbon – This is the set of actions or tasks for the selected navigation pane node or list view/results pane item selected.
 The Ribbon replaces the “Actions pane” from Configuration Manager 2007.

-4) Results Pane – This is the large window pane that appears in the middle of the ConfigMgr / SCCM Console 2012.
+4) Results Pane – This large windowpane appears in the middle of the ConfigMgr / SCCM Console 2012.
 The results pane displays objects based on the node or item selected in the navigation pane.
-The results pane is comprised of a list view, a details pane, and a filter box (see below for more information on these items).
+The results pane comprises a list view, a details pane, and a filter box (see below for more information on these items).

-5) List View – This is the top portion of the results pane, and displays items based on the node or object selected in the navigation pane.
+5) List View – The top portion of the results pane displays items based on the node or object selected in the navigation pane.

-7) Search Box – This is a box that appears at the very top of the results pane, above the list view, and below the Ribbon, that allows you to enter text for filtering the results of the results pane list view.
+7) Search Box – This box appears at the top of the results pane, above the list view, and below the Ribbon, allowing you to enter text to filter the results of the results panelist view.

-In depth documentation about the each function of SCCM / ConfigMgr 2012 console can be found in the following link.
+In-depth documentation about each SCCM / ConfigMgr 2012 console function can be found in the following link.